maazahmed23456/Parametrized-Vector-Processing-Unit/README.md

 # Parametrized-Vector-Processing-Unit
-A parametrized functional unit that can be reconfigured into multiple parallel mixed precision ALU's for vector computations.
+A parametrized functional unit that can be reconfigured into multiple parallel lanes of ALU's for vector computations.
+The ALU supports both 32-bit floating point and fixed point formats.

-## A Glance at the FP Multiplier Architecture

 - Project Title: Parametrized Vector Processing Unit for SIMD parallel computations.
 - Author: Shaik Maaz Ahmed
 - Date: 13/03/2025
-- Institution/Organization: National Institute of Technology Andhra Pradesh
+- Institution: National Institute of Technology Andhra Pradesh
 - Version: 1.0